gaperezsa/3DeformRS/README.md

 ## Training and Testing

-pre-trained models from us as well as original authors of the assessed DNN's can be found in the corresponding folder for every module:
+Pre-trained models from us as well as original authors of the assessed DNN's can be found in the corresponding folder for every module:
 * ```3D-RS-PointCloudCertifying/CurveNet/checkpoints/``` for CurveNet
 * ```3D-RS-PointCloudCertifying/Pointnet/trainedModels``` for PointNet
 * ```3D-RS-PointCloudCertifying/Pointnet2andDGCNN/trainedModels``` for PointNet++ and DGCNN